-We have Powerline technology, even third generation systems, we have a better understanding of the regulatory landscape, but how can we make a business with Powerline?
+We have Powerline technology, even third generation systems, we have a better understanding of the regulatory situation, but what about the business propositions of Powerline?

 A sort of “food chain” has established where Powerline technology chipset vendors deliver to system packagers or integrators, who market to a range of customers, utility network operator based ISPs, telecommunications companies, even private customers for in-house systems.